freeCodeCamp/chapter/CONTRIBUTING.md

 You are almost ready to make changes to files, but before that you should **always** follow these steps:

-1. Validate that you are on the `master` branch
+1. Validate that you are on the _master_ branch

     ```sh
     git status
     ```

     You should get an output like this:
-    ```sh

         On branch master
         Your branch is up-to-date with 'origin/master'.
         nothing to commit, working directory clean
-    ```

-    If you are not on master or your working directory is not clean, resolve any outstanding files/commits and checkout `master`:
+    If you are not on master or your working directory is not clean, resolve any outstanding files/commits and checkout _master_:

     ```sh
     git checkout master
     ```

-2. Sync the latest changes from the chapter upstream `master` branch to your local master branch.
-This is very important to avoid conflicts later.
+2. Sync the latest changes from the upstream **Chapter** _master_ branch to your local fork's _master_ branch.
+This is very important to keep things synchronized and avoid "merge conflicts".

-    > **Note:** If you have any outstanding Pull Request that you made from the `master` branch of your fork, you will lose them at the end of this step.
+    > Note: If you have any outstanding Pull Request that you made from the _master_ branch of your fork, you will lose them at the end of this step.
 You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should *always* work on a branch separate from master.

     This step **will sync the latest changes** from the main repository of chapter.